-In summer 2021, Moab TAC staff conducted a biocrust salvage project from a construction area inside of Arches National Park.
+In summer 2021, biocrust was salvaged from a construction area inside of Arches National Park.
 Healthy biocrust was collected, brought onsite, and placed in various areas to test biocrust as a possible restoration technique.
 Fill dirt from another Arches National Park construction project was also brought onsite and placed in the wellfield.